mitin001/blog/2025/10/06/freakonomics-2015-06-06-fake-memoirs.md

 # [When to Rob a Bank].
 06-06.
 An Experiment for Fake Memoirs

-This section of the last [Freakonomics] volume answered a question about the optimal price point of nonsense.
+This section of the last [Freakonomics](../../../2025/10/07/freakonomics-2015-when-to-rob-a-bank.md) volume answered a question about the optimal price point of nonsense.

-[Freakonomics]: ../../../series/freakonomics.md
 [When to Rob a Bank]: https://www.google.com/books/edition/When_to_Rob_a_Bank/2lidBAAAQBAJ

 ## If you're selling a product that doesn't work, where should you set its price?